trakmetamodel Project

 A metamodel is defined by the set of triples that form the metamodel

 An ontology or a taxonomy does not form triples from the elements - they define specific types of relationships between individual elements.
+This is explained below.

 A metamodel is comprised of triples.
 A metamodel is not an ontology.
 A metamodel is also not a taxonomy.